-For the fixed synthetic wavelength approach, laser 2 is stabilised on a K-D2 absorption line at approx. 776.1 nm giving a synthetic wavelength of $\approx 173 \,\mu\text{m}$ .
-The fractional part of the length can be directly evaluated from (8) after the Heydemann correction.
+For the fixed synthetic wavelength approach, laser 2 is stabilised on a K-D2 absorption line at approx. 776.1 nm giving a synthetic wavelength of $\approx 173 \ \mu\text{m}$.
+The fractional part of the length can be directly evaluated from (6) after the Heydemann correction.
 In the case of stabilised lasers, it is sufficient to determine the parameters for the Heydemann correction during a slow movement of the measurement reflector prior to the measurement.

-Length measurements with the setup shown in Fig.1 were performed at the geodetic base of the PTB.
+Length measurements with the setup shown in Fig. 1 were performed at the geodetic base of the PTB.
 It consists of a 50 m long bench with a moving carriage and is equipped with a conventional counting HeNe laser interferometer with a folded beam path, which was used as reference.
 The refractive index of air is determined by the Edlén equation [8].
 The environmental parameters were measured by one air pressure and one relative humidity sensor, and temperature by PT100 sensors placed at an interval of 2.5 m along the bench.
-Results of measurements for lengths of $\sim 2$ m were published in [7].
-In the following results for approx. 10 m distance are discussed.
+Results of measurements for lengths of ~ 2 m were published in [7].